Introduction

 To connect to Databricks, you need to first create a Databricks environment that is connected to an existing Databricks cluster.
 To do this, use the Create Databricks Environment node.
 In the configuration window, you need to provide:

-In the DB PortDriver tab, you can select the driver name, which in this case is the Databricks Simba JDBC driver we have registered previously.
+In the DB PortDriver tab, you can select the database driver, which in this case is the Databricks Simba JDBC driver we have registered previously.

 For the authentication, Databricks strongly recommends using tokens.
 Please refer to the authentication in Databricks AWS or Azure documentation for more information about personal access token.